-The difference to the formula for calculating the standard deviation of the sample is the reduced correction factor of n –1.
-(Steinberg and Price, 2020)
+The difference to the formula for calculating the standard deviation of the sample is the reduced correction factor of n –1 (Steinberg and Price, 2020).

 The standard error of the mean σx =σn now indicates how far the mean value x determined from the sample deviates from the expected value μ of the population (Landers, 2018).

-As we infer from a sample to a population, this standard error expresses how large the error of our estimate is.
+As we are inferring from a sample to a population, this standard error expresses how large the error of our estimate is.
 The range in which the calculated mean lies with a certain probability can now be specified.
-This range is called the confidence interval.
-(Rees, 1987)
+This range is called the confidence interval (Rees, 1987).